+Hammock web of a money spider

+Hammock webs

 These are built by the money spiders (Linyphiidae), by far the largest family in Britain.
 On a cold morning the sheer number of webs, built low down in a grassy field and made visible with dew, is staggering.
-The web consists of a domed sheet (hammock) of silk supported, in the larger species, above and below by 'guy ropes'.
-The upper guys also help to intercept flying insects, which fall down onto the sheet, below which the spider lurks.
+The web consists of a domed sheet of silk sometimes supported above and below by 'quy ropes'.
+The upper guys help to intercept flying insects, which fall down onto the sheet, below which the spider lurks.

 Purse webs

 The single British species representing the 'tarantula' side of the spider family tree, Atypus affinis, occurs largely in the south.
-It builds a (usually) sealed, silk tube which is partly underground and partly above.
+It builds a (usually) sealed, silk tube which is part underground and part above and frequently covered with soil particles.
 Prey walking over the above-ground portion are seized from within and dragged inside through a slit cut in the wall by the spider.

+Purse web of Atypus affinis